shivam12345kesarwaniS/Vrindavan_Store_EXCEL_Project/README.md

 1. Compare the sales and orders using single chart Which month got the highest sales and orders
 2. Who purchased more- men or women in 2022?
 What are different order status in 2022
-3. List top 10 states contributing to the sales 4.Relation between age and gender based on number of orders 5.Which channel is contributing to maximum sales 6.Highest selling category, etc.
+3. List top 10 states contributing to the sales
+4. Relation between age and gender based on number of orders
+5. Which channel is contributing to maximum sales
+6. Highest selling category, etc.

 Key Insights: